 QR code menus are an example of self-service technology that can solve the issues associated with printed menus and stationary menu boards.
 A QR code menu is essentially a digital version of your menu that diners can access by scanning a QR code with their mobile phones – just think of it like a barcode for your menu.

-With solutions like Paytronix and Breeze, restaurants can create a dedicated QR code for their menu, and customers can scan this code with their phone to access the menu and place their order.
+With solutions like TouchBistro’s QR Code Generator, any restaurant can create a dedicated QR code for its menu.
+All you need to do is input your website menu URL and logo into the QR Code Menu Generator, print the QR code, and display it in your restaurant.
+Customers can then scan this code with their phone to access the menu and place their order.
 Customers don’t even need to download a separate app because most modern smartphones come with a QR code reader built right into their phone’s camera.

 This advanced technology not only saves staff from having to come to the table to take each customer’s order, but it also ensures that the only thing a customer needs to touch is their own phone.
 Some restaurants, like Espita in Washington D.C., have even implemented QR code menu solutions that allow customers to order and pay from their phone for a fully contactless experience.